kwamelaryea/kwame-site/content/pages/blog/imagination-the-new-superpower-in-the-age-of-ai.md

     generative AI—a tool that’s been in the wild for just over three years.
 Yet, despite its potential, skeptics are already dismissing it as a factory for generic slop.
 And honestly?
 They’re not entirely wrong.
+  metaTitle: 'Imagination: The New Superpower in the Age of AI'
 colors: bg-light-fg-dark
 styles:
   self: